 – Boil and bite mouthguards

-Custom made mouthguards; they are molded to fit your teeth.
+Custom made mouthguards: These are molded to fit your teeth.
 Once the dentist gets the impression of your dental formula, he sends it to the lab where a custom mouthguard is made specifically for you.
-They may be expensive than the boil and bite mouthguards but these models will give you the best oral protection.
+Likely to be more expensive than the boil and bite mouthguards these models will give you the best overall protection.
 Furthermore, you will have the space to breathe and speak with your coach or trainer.

 Why do boxers prefer boil and bite over custom-made mouthguards?